mybigday/whisper.rn/README.md

 // ...
 ```

-This will required to edit the `metro.config.js` to support assets:
+This requires editing the `metro.config.js` to support assets:

 ```js
 // ...